Passing environment variables

 pure $ map (fmap Html.render) (index : htmlPages)

-Note how we use do notation now, and instead of threading env
+Note how we use do notation now, and instead of threading env around we compose

-, we use the type classes
+the relevant functions, buildIndex and convertFile, we use the type classes

 interfaces to compose the functions.
-Note how we needed to fmap
+Note how we needed to fmap over buildIndex

-to add the output file we needed with the tuple and how we needed to use traverse
+to add the output file we needed with the tuple and how we needed to use traverse instead

-to compose the various Reader
+of map to compose the various Reader values convertFile will produce.

 Extracting Env

-, we need to extract it from the Reader
+When we want to use our Env, we need to extract it from the Reader.

 We can do it with: